cloverbloom/knowledge-base/systems.md

 * `"All my life I wanted to be somebody.
 Now I see I should have been more specific."`

-* Review your vision daily to maintain emotional investment in your goals.
+* Review your vision daily to maintain emotional investment in your goals

-* Clearly define 1-3 core capabilities that align with your strengths and interests for sustained motivation and performance.
+* Clearly define 1-3 core capabilities that align with your strengths and interests for sustained motivation and performance

 * Ultimately this book is not revolutionary -

 	* **it is simply presenting things you already know in a way that you cannot ignore**

 ### [Planning Your Week]

-- Weekly planning should take 15-30 minutes.
+- Weekly planning should take 15-30 minutes

-- Track habits daily (health-focused) and tasks weekly (goal-focused).
+- Track habits daily (health-focused) and tasks weekly (goal-focused)

-- Prioritize Health, Happiness, and Wealth—in that order.
+- Prioritize Health, Happiness, and Wealth—in that order

-- Schedule a consistent weekly planning session (e.g., Sunday morning).
+- Schedule a consistent weekly planning session (e.g., Sunday morning)

-- Use a physical planner to reinforce commitment and visibility.
+- Use a physical planner to reinforce commitment and visibility

 - Clearly define measurable execution strategies and performance blocks:

-  - Strategic, Buffer, and Breakout blocks.
+	- Strategic, Buffer, and Breakout blocks

-- Include predictable events and commitments to realistically structure your week.
+- Include predictable events and commitments to realistically structure your week

-- Never start a week without a clear weekly plan.
+- Never start a week without a clear weekly plan

-- Weekly planning should include measurable execution strategies and clearly defined performance blocks.
+- Weekly planning should include measurable execution strategies and clearly defined performance blocks

-- Understand you likely cannot finish everything planned; prioritize effectively.
+- Understand you likely cannot finish everything planned; prioritize effectively

-- Use a physical planner to reinforce accountability and visibility of tasks.
+- Use a physical planner to reinforce accountability and visibility of tasks

-- Keep your weekly plan visible and accessible throughout the week.
+- Keep your weekly plan visible and accessible throughout the week

 ### [Execution System]
 *****